 - Your local friendly travel agent

-As a side note: Today it is sometimes argued that online travel search websites or price comparing websites will always give you the best deal – that is however not always true.
+It is sometimes argued that online travel search websites or price comparing websites will always give you the best deal – that is however not always true.
 Booking directly at the airline or hotel is sometimes still the best choice.
 For more insight read Why Bargain Travel Sites May No Longer Be Bargains by Doug Garr.

 - Many big cities (particularly in Europe) have city passes.
 The pass will have different options, but will give you access to museums and other attractions.
 The Berlin WelcomeCard is an example of such a pass.